 What is Enterprise Resource Planning (ERP)?

 Every department within an organisation typically has its own computer system, optimised to suit the way that department operates.
-According to CIO.com, ERP essentially combines these multiple systems into a single, integrated software program that runs of a single database.
+ERP essentially combines these multiple systems into a single, integrated software program that runs off a single database.
 Of course, the one integrated software is then divided into software modules that are replicas of their older standalone counterparts.

 Gartner states, “ERP tools share a common process and data model, covering broad and deep operational end-to-end processes such as those found in finance, HR, distribution, manufacturing, service and the supply chain”.